AdobeDocs/commerce-merchant-services.en/help/payment-services/transactions.md

 See individual transactions for orders placed on the storefront and their payment methods, result, payment response codes, and more.

+The information provided in the Transactions report is intended only for merchant use.
+It should not be shared with customers or other potential fraudsters.
+Transactions information could be used to bypass security checks or place orders that result in chargebacks.

 You can download the Transactions report in a .csv file format for use in existing accounting or order management software.

 >[!NOTE]